 in predicting the impossibility of certain kinds of

-of idioms correctly predicts that some idioms can cross clausal boundaries, but only in a very limited way.
+of idioms correctly predicts that some idiomatic dependencies can cross clausal boundaries, but only in a very limited way.

 A few other examples of geometric prediction are discussed below.